 There are policy problems that have been around for twenty years, fifty years, or even longer.
 Those areas of policy that are under the political spotlight at any given time may demand very rapid action but that is a slim minority of the responsibilities of government at any given time.

-In this context, it is important to understand the sorts scholars are being invited to share.
+In this context, it is important to understand the sorts of insights scholars are being invited to share.
 Of course there is huge value in primary research that has been peer reviewed and published.
 But this is often not available at the exact moment it is needed by the policy world.
 This means that policymakers are looking for expert opinion and scholarly analysis; often drawing together existing research and attempting to reach conclusions based on what we do know rather than agonising about what we don’t.
 The very fact that academics have taken months or years or decades to look at a problem is their greatest asset in the policy sphere as this allows them the richness of understanding to draw those conclusions.

 How do you identify the right timing?